OhioT/chroma_lora_trainer/README.md

 # Chroma LoRA Training

-This project provides a complete pipeline for training LoRA (Low-Rank Adaptation) weights on the Chroma diffusion model.
-The workflow includes dataset preparation, embedding caching, LoRA training, and image generation.
+This project provides a simple pipeline for training LoRA weights on the Chroma diffusion model.
+The workflow includes embedding caching, LoRA training, and image generation.
+The aim is to minimize the number of options and config files.
+If you have a <24GB GPU or complex requirements, try https://github.com/ostris/ai-toolkit instead.

 ## Installation